gradle/gradle/design-docs/component-metadata.md

 - `ComponentChooser.isRejectedByRules` takes a mutable meta-data.
 It should be immutable.
 - `ComponentMetadata.id` returns `ModuleVersionIdentifier`, whereas `ComponentSelection.candidate` returns `ModuleComponentIdentifier`
 - `DependencyResolveDetails` uses `ModuleVersionSelector` whereas the result uses `ModuleComponentSelector`.

+## Story: Dependency reports inform user that some versions were rejected

 # Later milestones